 The district's Challenge by Choice initiative has been developed to assist our students in selecting courses that will help them to reach their highest potential.
 This course selection guide contains information on course offerings, specifying all prerequisites, difficulty levels, course content and course expectations.
 Students will receive departmental recommendations based on their academic record and current progress.
 Students interested in engaging in more challenging coursework by enrolling in accelerated course offerings and who have taken the prerequisite course(s) may make those selections during the scheduling session.
+Students who enroll in more challenging courses are encouraged to seek support through their school counselor, extra help with the classroom teacher(s), peer tutoring opportunities offered by applicable honor societies, and the Regents Review Academy.

 Students are encouraged to discuss their interest in taking more challenging coursework with their current classroom teacher, parents/guardians and school counselor.
 Once a student has made his/her course selection(s), there is no guarantee that a future request for a course change can be accommodated.